Tap to get financing

 The 504 is most often used with another loan so that large projects can be achieved.
 Generally, the borrower will supply 10 percent of the total cost of the project.
 The SBA 504 loan would cover 40 percent of the project, and the last 50 percent is covered by the loan from a traditional lender.

 If you think about the SBA 504 vs the 7(a), the 504 is a larger loan.
-The minimum 504 loan amount is $125,000, and the maximum is between $5-5.5 million, at the discretion of the SBA.
-The benefits for large commercial real estate is clear, as the 504 has a fixed interest rate and requires a fixed 10% down from the borrower.
-For land and real estate, the 504 has a 20 year term.
+The minimum 504 loan amount is $500,000, and the maximum (for the CDC portion of the financing package; more on that below) is between $5 and $5.5 million, at the discretion of the SBA.
+The benefits for large commercial real estate is clear, as the 504 has a lower, fixed interest rate and requires a fixed 10% down from the borrower.
+For land and real estate, the 504 has a 25-year term.

 Also, the SBA 504 loan is offered by Certified Development Companies (CDCs) rather than by banks or other lending institutions.
 There are about 260 CDC’s across the United States, and your local CDC office will be able to give you more information about borrower eligibility, down payment requirements, and anything else related to the SBA 504 loan.